Sneakerhead20/python-essentials-gradebook/README.md

 # Student Gradebook Manager

 ## Python Essentials Gradebook
 A console program that stores students and their marks in memory and shows statistics such as averages, the top student, and pass/fail lists.
-## How to run
-    python gradebook.py

 ## Features
 1. Add a student
 2. Add a mark